About Assent Compliance

 The ACI Connector project showed a lot of good practices in organizational and governance areas, and was highly visible across both organizations.
 From the very beginning both the Assent and TTPSC teams demonstrated high levels of commitment to this initiative.
 Stakeholders were dedicated to maintaining transparency, and building a speed of trust practice, resulting in exceptional performance from both teams.

 There are often many constraints when integrating enterprise platforms, but Assent showed a lot of openness in adopting their system to the needs of the integration.
 If a concept needed to be implemented in the Assent Compliance Platform, the team at Assent put the work in to make those changes rather than creating workarounds.
-As a result, the integration between the two platforms was not only successfully built, but built in such a way that is consistent and sustainable with optimal solutions for any challenges or inconsistencies in data or construction.
+As a result, the integration between the two platforms was a great success.